ryanlxz/backtesting/README.md

 # Backtesting trading strategies
 Simple to implement trading strategies like MACD indicator, moving average and candlestick patterns are backtested on a dataset consisting of the top 100 stocks in terms of market capitalization from the S&P500 index.

-# Project overview

-Tell me something about this project.

 # Methodology

 Please refer to /docs